MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/ExampleFeatureSchema.md

               string "identifier" // The name of this feature in the form 'namespace_name:feature_name'. 'feature_name' must match the filename.
           }
-          feature_reference "feature_to_snap" // Named reference of feature to be snapped int "vertical_search_range" // Range to search for a floor or ceiling for snaping the feature. string "surface" : opt // Defines the surface that the y-value of the placement position will be snapped to.
+          feature_reference "feature_to_snap" // Named reference of feature to be snapped int "vertical_search_range" // Range to search for a floor or ceiling for snapping the feature. string "surface" : opt // Defines the surface that the y-value of the placement position will be snapped to.
 Valid values: 'ceiling', 'floor' and 'random_horizontal' bool "allow_air_placement" : opt // Determines whether the feature can snap through air blocks.
 Defaults to true. bool "allow_underwater_placement" : opt // Determines whether the feature can snap through water blocks.
 Defaults to false.